-Have you ever wondered how exactly tape works?
+Have you ever wondered how tape works?

 What is Pressure Sensitive Adhesive Tape?

 Pressure-sensitive adhesive tape (PSA) can be a strip of cloth, paper, metal, or plastic so long as the material has permanently tacky adhesive on at least one side.
-This adhesive must be permanently stuck at room temperature, though not necessarily heat-activated.

-Going off the name, PSA is pressure activated and only sticks if you compress it.
+Though it’s not necessarily heat-activated, PSA must adhere at room temperature permanently.
+PSA is pressure activated and only sticks if you compress it.

-Pressure-sensitive adhesive differs from other adhesives because it doesn't require much pressure to adhere, whereas other tapes may need water, solvent, or heat to activate the adhesive.
+Pressure-sensitive adhesive differs from other adhesives because it doesn't require much effort to adhere, whereas other tapes may need water, solvent, or heat to activate the adhesive.
 In addition, it shouldn't change phases, a.k.a. shift from a liquid to a solid.